 Hardins in and near Brunswick County, Virginia 1740-1760, family of Samuel Hardin (will 1732)

-The markers on the map show where the sons lived for some periods
+The markers on the map show where the sons and other identified people lived for some periods

 between 1740 and 1760, up to 1769 if found.
 Summary facts and dates